List of mammals of Ireland: Lagomorpha (lagomorphs)

-The lagomorphs comprise two families, Leporidae (hares and rabbits), and Ochotonidae (pikas).
-Though they can resemble rodents, and were classified as a superfamily in that order until the early 20th century, they have since been considered a separate order.
+Ireland has 3 species of lagomorph: 1 native, 1 naturalised, and 1 introduced.
+Although lagomorphs can resemble rodents, and were classified as a superfamily in that order until the early 20th century, they have since been considered a separate order.
 They differ from rodents in a number of physical characteristics, such as having four incisors in the upper jaw rather than two.